michaeljstutz/node-data-migrator/README.md

 ###<a name="randomHash"></a> randomHash()

-Return a random sh1 hash based of the current date/time, math.random, and a lodash.uniqueId.
+Return a random sh1 hash based off the current date/time, math.random, and a lodash.uniqueId.

 The purpose of this function is to create unique ids for the functions added to the Data Migrator.